 The more I travel to Iran, the more friends and readers ask me questions about the Islamic Republic and how to behave in case they want to visit too.
 Among the most popular issues they raise, alongside how to get Iranian visa, Iran dress code is always included in a way or the other.

-Who wants to visit Iran, in fact, is often worried of being unable to properly follow the guidelines of the Islamic Republic in what concerns clothing style, so here are some of my tips and tricks on how to properly follow Iran dress code.
+Who wants to visit Iran, in fact, is often worried about being unable to properly follow the guidelines of the Islamic Republic in what concerns clothing style, so here are some of my tips and tricks on how to properly follow Iran dress code.

-First of all, to non-Muslim visitors, the main news is the hijab, meaning the Islamic headscarf, symbol of modesty for a Muslim woman.
+First of all, to non-Muslim visitors, the main news is the hijab, meaning the Islamic headscarf, a symbol of modesty for a Muslim woman.

 In Iran, wearing hijab is mandatory, and although loose and not too strict, foreigners and tourists are also required to abide by the country’s rules.
 If you have heard horror stories involving Iranian police stopping tourists and ask them to cover every single hair, after four trips to Iran I can say that’s not really the case.

 Foreigners are asked to follow the Iran dress code, but no need to panic about it.